Ilir Meta: Lobbying

-Arrest
+Corruption charges and arrest

-On 21 October 2024, Ilir Meta was arrested after returning from a news conference in neighboring Kosovo after an investigation was conducted by SPAK on suspicion of corruption, money laundering and hiding personal income and property, according to Freedom Party spokesman Tedi Blushi.
-This marks the second major arrest of a former president in Albania after Sali Berisha’s house arrest.
+On 21 October 2024, Ilir Meta was arrested after an investigation was conducted by SPAK on suspicion of corruption, money laundering and non-declaration and concealrment of wealth.
 On 27 May 2025, he was formally charged with corruption, money laundering, tax evasion and hiding property from authorities.
+The criminal case also includes Monika Kryemadhi, his former wife.
+Prosecutors allege that Meta and Kryemadhi maintained a "corrupt relationship" with businessman Samir Mane, exchanging political favors, such changing mining regulations, for benefits such as a luxury villa worth 800.000 euros.

+In April 2026, Meta sent a public letter to the Albanian Helsinki Committee alleging that his fundamental rights were being violated during his pre-trial detention at the Jordan Misja penitentiary.
+He claimed he was denied equal outdoor time, had not received official documentation for disciplinary measures, was prevented from effectively appealing decisions, and faced restrictions on publicly defending himself regarding his legal case.

 Personal life

 Meta is a Bektashi Muslim, and adherent to traditional Bektashi values.
 He is fluent in Albanian, English and Italian.
 He is an ardent supporter of Celtic FC, often showing his passion for the club on social media.
 In July 2020, he founded the first Celtic Supporters Club in Albania.

-Meta was married to Monika Kryemadhi until June 2024 when they get divorced, they proclaimed this was caused by political nepotism and other personal consequences.
+Meta was married to Monika Kryemadhi from 1998 to June 2024, when they got divorced for personal and political reasons.
 They have two daughters and a son.